About the warning message

 If TestComplete fails to find an object that matches the criteria completely, it will attempt to find a similar object:

 It will check all the objects on the same level of the hierarchy where the missing object resides.
-If the Extended Find is enabled, it will also check all the objects down the hierarchy levels.
+In web applications, it will also check all the objects down the hierarchy levels.

 It will check whether the mapping criteria of the missing object have been changed.
 TestComplete will search for similar objects among objects of the same class and type as the missing one.